charMstr/ft_services/srcs/mysql/README.md

 ## IMPLEMENTATION DETAILS & SECURITY GOOD PRACTICE

 The test databse is removed (automatically created).
+This is a database container, it is therefore a statefull service.

+#### STATEFUL SET SERVICE
+We will need to mount a Volume.
+The Volume will be mounted on the container at:

+`/var/lib/mysql/`

+Because this is where the mysql databse is stored by mysql.

+_note: The very first time you mount the volume, if its empty, it will be populated by whaterver lays in /var/lib/mysql (on the container "filesystem").

+The Next time, since the Volume is not empty, its content will obscure whatever lays in /var/lib/mysql (on the container "filesystem")._

 #### MYSQLD
 The mysqld (server version) in order to run first needs us to run the script: